-The monk strikes at a target it can dealing strike damage + 1d6 additional damage per chi up to 5 chi.
+The monk strikes at a target it can dealing strike damage + 1d6 additional damage per Chi.
 During Koobar, Iron Fist is always critical.

-Whenever the monk strikes a target it can spend 1 chi to stagger them for an action.
+Whenever the monk strikes a target it can spend 1 Chi to stagger them.
 During Koobar, Stun Strike staggers them for a round.

-Whenever the monk performs a critical strike it can spend 2 chi to remove an item from a target, forcing it to take an action to recover the item.
+Whenever the monk performs a critical strike it can spend 1 Chi to remove an item from a target, forcing it to take an action to recover the item.
 During Koobar, Disarm removes all items from a target's hands.

-The monk strikes out with an injuring attack that weakens the target’s abilities by -1 attacker/defender roll per chi for a round.
+The monk strikes out with an injuring attack that weakens the target’s abilities by -1 attacker/defender roll per Chi for a round.
 Rib Breaker also exposes a target’s armor to a piercing attack during Koobar.
-Rib Breaker can use up to 5 chi.

 Earth Form, Instant Ability